akabio/expect/README.md

 ### ToBeAbout

-Asserts that the number is about expected value with a margib of error of provided delta.
+Asserts that the number is about expected value with a margin of error of provided delta.